Roller Derby FAQs

 No way!
 When you watch the Brewcity Bruisers you are watching a legitimate full contact sport with competing teams, real hits and zero choreography.

-How do I become a roller girl?
+How do I become a roller derby player?

 There are many opportunities to get involved with the league.
 You can volunteer to help with the Bruisers on bout day by emailing volunteers@brewcitybruisers.com.
 You can join the fantastic and always fun Brewcity Beerleaders.
 The Officiating Crew (referees and non-skating officials) also has opportunities for volunteers as well as full members.